aldefouw/redcap_cypress/README.md

 1. **Built-in Gherkin Steps** - documented in the [Gherkin Step Builder](https://aldefouw.github.io/redcap_cypress/)
 2. **Custom Gherkin Steps** - by creating your own step definitions in the **/support/step_definitions/** folder.

+*[RSVC Automated Feature Tests](#rsvc-automated-feature-tests) only use [built-in Gherkin Steps](https://aldefouw.github.io/redcap_cypress/), but you may add your own for institution-specific feature tests.*

 # Overview
 - [How to Install](#how-to-install)